harshvardhanarora/swiftsimplified/_posts/2022-03-16-collection-types-in-swift.md

 categories: [Swift Basics]
 tags: [swift, collection, array, set, dictionary]
 ---
 Swift has three primary collection types — Arrays, Sets and Dictionaries.
-They provide us with different ways to store similar types of data together.
-This article covers creating, accessing and modifying these collection types through examples in code.
+They provide us with different ways to store similar type of data together.
+This article covers creating, accessing and modifying these collection type through examples in code.
 As usual, the promise is minimum theory and maximum code.

 ---